Alpine Tips

 This is an easy and inexpensive set up.
 You probably already have a few extra locking carabiners around, and the long “dogbone” draws are only $5-$6 apiece.

 If you’re inclined to be a little more cautious, using lockers on your sport anchors can be a little extra insurance, with low cost and high confidence factor.
 Look at it this way: Other climbers might call you a little paranoid, but there's really not much downside to doing this.
-You need four carabiners for the anchor at a minimum, why not make them all lockers?
-There's a slight increase in cost and weight, but one top roping that should not be much of a concern.

 “I don't want to climb with that guy, he's too safety conscious.”
 That's the kind of criticism many people don't mind hearing. =^)

-As we like to say here at Alpinesavvy, it's YOU who’s accountable for your level of comfort and acceptable risk.
+As I like to say here at Alpinesavvy, it's YOU who’s accountable for your level of comfort and acceptable risk.
 It doesn't get to be dictated by anyone else, regardless of their experience or credentials.

 Now, we have a locker draw in place of one of the regular quickdraws.
 Definitely a bit more security here.
 (The angle of the rope running through the carabiners will going to add a bit of friction, but it's still acceptable.)